-The Strategic Prevention Framework (SPF) is a five-step planning process that gives communities the needed tools to help prevention providers utilize a data-driven planning process to guide prevention decisions in selecting appropriate evidence-based strategies with the participation of diverse community partners to address the complex social issue of substance abuse.
-The SPF is a national public health initiative sponsored by the U.S. Substance Abuse and Mental Health Services Association (SAMHSA).
-Its goal is to prevent substance abuse and its consequences.
-SPF has evolved from what we have learned from previous initiatives in the prevention field.
-It focuses on the risk and protective factors of prevention, selection of evidence-based interventions, and measuring outcomes.
-It relies on using data-driven planning to allocate resources, and build prevention capacity and infrastructure.
+The Strategic Prevention Framework (SPF) is a national public health initiative sponsored by the U.S. Substance Abuse and Mental Health Services Association (SAMHSA).
+Five steps and two guiding principles of the SPF provide prevention planners with a comprehensive approach towards understanding and addressing substance misuse and related health problems in communities.
+Having evolved from previous initiatives in the prevention field, the SPF focuses on risk and protective factors of prevention, selection of evidence-based interventions, and measuring outcomes.
+It relies on the use of data-driven planning to allocate resources, and to build prevention capacity and infrastructure.

-- Assessment refers to a process by which we gather information to better understand a problem and the needs in a community related to it.
-It also refers to finding out about the resources and capacity to address these problems and needs.
+Assessment refers to a process by which we gather information to better understand problems and related needs of a community.
+It also refers to examining resources and capacity to address these problems and needs.

-- Capacity refers to the importance of recognizing the existing capacity in a community as well as building capacity in essential ways.
-Capacity is defined as resources (fiscal, human, and organizational) to be applied to substance abuse prevention.
-Capacity also refers to readiness—the level of acceptance and support of a community to direct resources to address a specific problem, such as substance use or underage drinking.
+Capacity refers to the importance of recognizing the existing capacity in a community, as well as building capacity in essential ways.
+Capacity is defined as resources (e.g., fiscal, human, and organizational) to be applied to substance misuse prevention.
+Capacity also refers to readiness—the level of a community’s acceptance and support in directing resources to address specific problems, such as substance misuse or underage drinking.

-- Planning in SPF involves a review of the available assessment data about the problem and consequences, to consider what is known about the risk factors and the protective factors and what can be changed and would make an impact.
-An optimal planning process would then use all this information in a priority setting process, to review programs with evidence of effectiveness, and consider how a program will address a risk or protective factor and for what target audiences.
+Planning in SPF involves a review of the available assessment data about the problems and consequences; the consideration of what is known about risk and protective factors; and understanding of what can be changed and would make an impact.
+An optimal planning approach would use all this information in a priority setting process to review programs with evidence of effectiveness, and consider how programs would address risk or protective factors for particular target audiences.

-- Evaluation llooks at whether our prevention programs are actually creating the change that we are hoping to make.
-What outcomes are achieved?
-Evaluation also provides information on how our programs can be improved
+Evaluation looks at whether prevention programs are actually creating the change that they hope to make.
+What outcomes were achieved?
+Evaluation also provides information about how programs can be improved.

-Two core components—cultural competency and sustainability—are integrated within each step of the SPF.
-In other words, the SPF process intends to lead to the creation of prevention strategies that are effective, culturally relevant, and sustainable in communities after grant funding has ended.
+Two core guiding principles—cultural competence and sustainability—are integrated within each step of the SPF.
+In other words, the SPF process intends to create prevention strategies that are effective, culturally relevant, and sustainable in communities after grant funding ends.

-- Cultural competency is the ability to interact effectively with people of different cultures, helps to ensure the needs of all community members are addressed.
+Cultural competence is the ability to interact effectively with people of different cultures, and it helps to ensure that the needs of all community members are addressed.

-- Sustainability of prevention outcomes can be achieved by building stakeholder support for the program, showing and sharing results, and obtaining steady funding.
-The ultimate goal is to sustain prevention outcomes, and programs that produce positive outcomes.
+Sustainability of prevention outcomes can be achieved by building stakeholder support for the program, sharing results, and obtaining steady funding.
+The ultimate goal is to sustain prevention outcomes and programs that produce positive outcomes.

 Some distinctive focus areas of this SPF process include:

-- Outcome-based prevention: It is important to assess whether our prevention programs are actually creating the desired changes.
+Outcome-based prevention: It is important to assess whether prevention programs are actually creating their desired changes.

-- Population-level change: Rather than only examining the changes instigated by individual programs, this framework also examines whether progress is being made in overall community levels of substance abuse prevention outcomes.
+Population-level change: Rather than only examining the changes instigated by individual programs, this framework also examines whether progress is being made in overall community levels of substance misuse prevention outcomes.

-- Data-driven decision-making: Communities using the SPF model use data to understand the extent and characteristics of substance abuse problems in their community, to assess the tools and resources available to address those problems, to choose prevention programs, and to evaluate the success of those programs.
+Data-driven decision-making: Communities using the SPF model use data to understand the extent and characteristics of substance misuse problems in their community; assess the tools and resources available to address those problems; choose prevention programs; and evaluate the success of those programs.